1574637723Zyl/Software_Engineering/README.md

 --env:is used to specify what the running environment is.

 --seed:indicates the current seed to facilitate subsequent reproduction

 # Dataset
-Our code will automatically download the corresponding datasets to the directory /.d4rl/datasets/ after running.
-Of course, you can also download the data from the website[data](http://rail.eecs.berkeley.edu/datasets/offline_rl/gym_mujoco/), and then create a directory /.d4rl/datasets/ to store the datasets.
+After our code runs, it will automatically download the corresponding dataset to the directory /.d4rl/datasets/.
+Of course, you can also download the data from the website [data](http://rail.eecs.berkeley.edu/datasets/offline_rl/gym_mujoco/), and then create a directory /.d4rl/datasets/ to store the dataset.